Latrobe-Innovation-Hub/meraki/automated_cv_dataset_creation/README.md

 - **Dependencies:** Verify that the network and NFS services are running properly before the `mqtt_to_dataset` service starts to avoid initialization errors.
 - **Environment Path:** Adjust the `PATH` environment variable if the Python interpreter or other required executables are located in non-standard directories.

-This setup will ensure that your `mqtt_to_dataset` service runs reliably, captures necessary data, and restarts automatically if any issues occur.
-Let me know if you need any further adjustments!
+This setup ensures that the `mqtt_to_dataset` service operates smoothly, leveraging the DIH's NFS file storage for data persistence, and is managed effectively via systemd.